wujekbizon/nextjs-blog/data/become-a-typescript-pro.md

 8. **Tuples**
 9. **Async/await**

-The following features are backported from ECMAScript 2015:
+The following features are back ported from ECMAScript 2015:

 10. **Classes**
 11. **Modules**